 disclaimer

-Felonies, Misdemeanors, and Infractions in Washington
+Felonies, Misdemeanors And Infractions in Washington

 • Class C Felony: Although Class C felonies are serious crimes, they are not as grievous as Class A or Class B felonies.
 Promoting pornography and theft of items worth less than $5000 are Class C felonies.
 They are punishable by fines of up to $10,000, up to five years in a state correctional facility, or both.
-(RCW 9.68.140, RCW 9A.20.021.
+(RCW 9.68.140RCW 9A.20.021).

-Since penalties for felony crimes can be severe, the Washington State Criminal Procedure must be followed in order to protect the defendant’s rights.
-Except there are aggravating circumstances, punishments outside the standard provided by the criminal code cannot be imposed.
+Due to the severity of felony crimes, the judicial system adheres to the state’s criminal procedure statutes in order to protect the defendant’s rights.
+For this reason, the state does not impose punishments that are not written in the criminal code, except in aggravating circumstances.
 Felony crimes that are rarely charged or newly created by the legislature are referred to as unranked felonies.
-If a person is convicted of an unranked felony, the judge’s sentence may include confinement, fines, or financial obligations or community service that do not exceed a period of one year.
-For unranked felonies, sentences that include prison terms of more than one year are considered exceptional and must be justified by the court in writing.
+If a person is convicted of an unranked felony, the judge’s sentence may include confinement, fines or diversion programs that do not exceed one year.
+For unranked felonies, sentences that include prison terms of more than one year are usually considered exceptional and may be justified by the court in writing.

 Some of the offenses categorized as felonies in Washington include:

-• First and second-degree murder
+• First- and second-degree murder

 • Sexual assault